 What should be my typical expenses if I own a house?
 Generally: condo fees if it's in a gated community, utilities, property manager if you don't live here, commission on rentals if you want to rent with a rental company, maid, gardener, pool products, alarm system if it's outside a gated community, insurance on house and interior contents (optional), property taxes, annual corporation tax if you buy through a corporation and income tax in Costa Rica.

 How much are the property taxes in Costa Rica?
 Property taxes in Costa Rica are very low - only 0.25% of the registered property value.
 Some very large and luxurious properties are subject to a Luxury Tax that is based on a calculation that includes such features as structure size and finishings (ie travertine floors, imported faucets).
 Your attorney can arrange for a luxury tax assessment if you own a very large condo or home.
-As of 2013, the Luxury Tax has worked out to somewhere between 0.10 and 0.25% depending on the property's size and features.
+As of 2018, the Luxury Tax has worked out to somewhere between 0.10 and 0.25% depending on the property's size and features.
+More information here: Luxury Home Tax Calculation.

 Is there a storage place?
 Yes, we have Pura Vida storage within 5 minutes from Tamarindo! www.puravidastorage.com